 Chronically high glucose can cause other problems as well, including inflammation and oxidative stress (an overabundance of damaging free radicals in the body).

 In short, for optimal health, we want to make diet and lifestyle choices that support stable glucose levels.
 Being aware of what's happening in our body, as it affects glucose and insulin control, can help.

 The effect of menstrual cycle phases on glucose control.

-For many women, the menstrual cycle lasts between 25 and 31 days.
+For many women, the menstrual cycle lasts between 25 and 31 days5.
 Throughout the cycle, hormones fluctuate via communication between the brain, ovaries, and uterus.
 The main hormones that play a role in this process are estrogen (estradiol), progesterone, luteinizing hormone, and follicle-stimulating hormone.
-Since the concentration of all of these hormones varies throughout the menstrual cycle, we talk about two main phases: the follicular and the luteal, separated by ovulation.
+Since the concentration of all of these hormones varies throughout the menstrual cycle, we talk about two main phases: the follicular and the luteal6, separated by ovulation.

 In general, we have greater hormone levels during the luteal phase—with progesterone higher than estrogen—as the body prepares to nourish a fertilized egg.
 Hormone levels drop if there's no fertilization, leading to the follicular phase, but estrogen tends to be higher than progesterone.

 That differing ratio of hormones at each phase seems to influence our glucose control, as the body tries to conserve glucose for the parts of the process that are more energy-demanding, like ovulation and building up the uterine lining.

 Research shows that glucose tends to be higher2 during the luteal phase post-ovulation.
 The higher levels of progesterone (compared to estrogen) reduce insulin sensitivity7, which means insulin isn't as efficient at clearing glucose from your system, leading to higher circulating glucose.